typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 ```

-We want to be able to define something akin to
+We want to be able to define a method such as:

 ```scala
 def findBookById(id: Int): Try[Book] = ???